 Certificate III in Food Processing (FBP30117)

-The Certificate III in Food Processing is a recognised qualification for people already employed in the Food Processing industry.
+The Certificate III in Food Processing is the recognised qualification to become a qualified Food Production Operator for people already employed in the Food Processing industry.